rachelmccollin/wptutsplus-theme-framework/wptutsplus-theme-framework-part6/readme.txt

 In the sidebar
 In the footer
 After the footer

+There are 3 filter hooks:
+1 in the header
+2 in the footer

 Widget Areas
 There are six widget areas, all added via the widgets.php file: